sherpya/nloader/README.md

 You need GNU make (sometimes called gmake) and yasm.
 Simply run make from the top source directory.

+If you are on Linux OS and provide an autochk.exe by placing it at the toplevel directory, the makefile will make for you a standalone executable that also contains the native Windows executable, suitable for a Live CD.

 How to run
 ----------